larchlab/scitance/README.md

 ### LLM Prompting on SciFact test set

 Because the SciFact test set does not include ground truth `doc_ids` to evaluate on, we use [BEIR](https://github.com/beir-cellar/beir) for the document retrieval stage.
 We adapt [code](https://github.com/beir-cellar/beir/blob/main/examples/retrieval/evaluation/dense/evaluate_sbert.py) to perform dense retrieval with SBERT.
-We feed in the SciFact test set claims and extract the top k relevant documents for each claim.
-For our testing on SciFact, we use `k = 3`.
-These claims and documents can then be run through LLM prompting.
+We feed in the SciFact test set claims and extract the top-k relevant documents for each claim.
+For testing on SciFact, we use `k=3`.
+These claims and retrieved documents are then run through the LLM prompting step.

 Under the 'Baseline on SciFact test set' heading in `scitance_testing.ipynb`, there are two code blocks to load in the training examples.
 As noted, one is for SciFact ICL and the other is for SCitance ICL.
 Only run the block corresponding to the type of ICL you want to use.